Private prison: New Zealand

-Despite English's concerns about the growing cost, in 2011 the government approved the building of a 960-bed prison at Wiri estimated to cost nearly $400 million.
-Later that year, justice sector forecasts showed a drop in the projected prison forecast for the first time.
-Charles Chauvel, Labour Party spokesperson for justice, and the Public Service Association both questioned the need for a new facility when there were 1,200 empty beds in the prison system.
-In March 2012, Corrections Minister Anne Tolley announced the new prison would enable older prisons such as Mt Crawford in Wellington and the New Plymouth prison to be closed.
+Serco has also been given the contract to build and manage a 960-bed prison at Wiri.
+The contract with Serco provides for stiff financial penalties if its rehabilitation programmes fail to reduce re-offending by 10% more than the Corrections Department programmes.
+The prison is estimated to cost nearly NZ$400 million.
+In response, Charles Chauvel, the Labour Party's spokesperson for justice, and the Public Service Association both questioned the need for a new private prison when there were 1,200 empty beds in the prison system.
+In March 2012, Corrections Minister Anne Tolley announced that the new Wiri prison would enable older prisons such as Mt Crawford in Wellington and the New Plymouth prison to be closed.
 Older units at Arohata, Rolleston, Tongariro/Rangipo and Waikeria prisons will also be shut down.